AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-25-format-code-on-save-vs-code-eslint.md

 Note that we're disabling `@typescript-eslint/explicit-module-boundary-types` and `@typescript-eslint/explicit-function-return-type` since TypeScript's type inference is usually good enough that we don't need to enforce these two rules.

-##### React ESLint Config (JavaScript or TypeScript)
+### React ESLint Config (JavaScript or TypeScript)

 Finally, if you're using ESLint to format React code, you can use either one of the configs from above and just add some React-specific rules on top of it.
-If you're using JavaScript, you may need to use a different parser (I usually use CRA to start new React projects, in which case you don't need to specify a parser).
 Otherwise, if you're using TypeScript, leave the parser as `@typescript-eslint/parser`.

 One important change needs to be made to the `parserOptions` object: We'll need to specify an `ecmaFeatures` object with `"jsx": true` so that ESLint recognizes JSX and formats it correctly, rather than flagging it as an unknown syntax.